redbrick/static-site/source/help/exams/helpdesk-test-2017-agm/index.md

 9. *message come in at 1:30am* "Sorry it's late, how do I make a web server?"
     How would you reply?
 (2)

-10. I’m getting the "Pop-up login box" for .htaccess, but a "500 Error" afterwards.
+10. I'm getting the "Pop-up login box" for .htaccess, but a "500 Error" afterwards.
 Any suggestions?
 (4)

-11. I’ve just installed a sweet linux distro on my laptop, and I’m having some trouble connecting to Eduroam.
+11. I've just installed a sweet linux distro on my laptop, and I'm having some trouble connecting to Eduroam.
 Help?
 (2)

 12. Oh no!
 Some societies are complaining their website is down (again) how do you reply?
 (2)